linkerd/linkerd/namerd/docs/interface.md

 kind: `io.l5d.mesh`

 A read-only interface providing `NameInterpreter` functionality over the gRCP protocol.
-Use linkerd's `io.l5d.mesh` interpreter to resolve destinations via this interface.
+Use Linkerd's `io.l5d.mesh` interpreter to resolve destinations via this interface.

 Key | Default Value | Description
 --- | ------------- | -----------
 ip | loopback address | The local IP address on which to serve the namer interface.
-A value like 0.0.0.0 configures namerd to listen on all local IPv4 interfaces. port | `4321` | The port number on which to serve the namer interface. tls | no tls | The namer interface will serve over TLS if this parameter is provided.
+A value like 0.0.0.0 configures Namerd to listen on all local IPv4 interfaces. port | `4321` | The port number on which to serve the namer interface. tls | no tls | The namer interface will serve over TLS if this parameter is provided.
 See [Server TLS](https://linkerd.io/config/head/linkerd#server-tls).
 The server TLS key file must be in PKCS#8 format.